What is digoxin testing?

 Digoxin is a potentially poisonous chemical if you take it in large amounts or over a long period in incorrect doses.
 It’s important for your doctor to check the amount of digoxin in your blood regularly while you’re taking the drug.

 Young children and older adults are at an especially high risk fortoxicity, or digoxin overdose.

 It’s also important for your doctor to monitor the levels of digoxin in your system because the symptoms of digoxin overdose can be similar to the symptoms of the heart condition that caused you to need the drug in the first place.

 Your doctor will likely order several digoxin tests when you first start using the drug to establish the appropriate dose.
-You doctor should continue to order the tests at regular intervals for as long as you are taking the drug, or if he or she suspects that you are receiving too much or too little of the medication.
+Your doctor should continue to order the tests at regular intervals for as long as you’re taking the drug.
+They should also order the tests if they suspect you’re receiving too much or too little of the medication.

-If the level of the drug in your system is too high, you may suffer symptoms of an overdose, including:
+If the level of the drug in your system is too high, you may have symptoms of an overdose.
+These typically include: